 M.A.
 Special Education, 1982, Dankook University: Seoul, Korea

-The California Academy on Transition Studies (CATS) envisions bringing together the resources of the global community such as families, public school, universities, business social service agencies, in order to create positive and successful educational outcomes to develop leadership for the 21th Century.
+The California Academy on Transition Studies (CATS) envisions bringing together the resources of the global community such as families, public schools, universities, business social service agencies, in order to create positive and successful educational outcomes to develop leadership for the 21st Century.

 The Transition Specialist Certificate is a collaborative postbaccalaureate certificate program among special education teachers, rehabilitation counselors, and school counselors to become transition specialists assisting individuals with disabilities to prepare for interdependent adult lives in an integrated community.
 This certificate requires a minimum of 20 units